-Your baby’s health and development depend on your health and wellbeing – and this is never truer than in your baby’s first months of life.
+Your baby’s health and development depend on your health and wellbeing – and this is never more true than in your baby’s first months of life.

-A caesarean makes an incision through several layers of tissue in your lower abdomen.
-This core part of your body normally takes the brunt of much of your movement, twisting side to side and stretching and contracting in the slightest of movements.
-Therefore it’s important that you…
+A caesarean involves an incision through several layers of tissue in your lower abdomen.
+This core part of your body usually takes the brunt of much of your movement, twisting side to side and stretching and contracting in the slightest of movements.
+Therefore it’s essential that you…

 Limit some movements…

-Lift only things that weigh as much as your baby (including your baby) and no more.
-Be careful with all the normal things you wouldn’t usually think twice about: getting out of bed, showering, reaching for things in the kitchen, preparing food and even laughing.
+Lift only things that weigh as much as your baby.
+Be careful with all the things you wouldn’t usually think twice about: getting out of bed, showering, reaching for items in the kitchen, preparing food and even laughing.
 Breastfeeding, too, can be impacted by caesarean recovery.

 …but take up others

-Driving and sex, however, are two things that must wait until your wound is completely healed.
-Your doctor will advise you on when it’s safe to do either, but only take them back up when you feel ready.
+Driving and sex are two things that must wait until your wound has healed completely.
+Your doctor will advise you when it’s safe to do either, but only take them back up when you feel ready.

 Be kind to yourself

-Get as much rest as you absolutely can.
+Get as much rest as you can.
 Any downtime or sleep helps your recovery.
-Although baby-on-mum time is critical, seek the support of your family and friends for other around-the-house jobs or with food shopping and preparation.
-Because you can’t drive until your wound is healed, don’t hesitate calling on your support network.
+Although baby-and-mum time is critical, seek the support of your family and friends for other around-the-house jobs or with food shopping and preparation.
+Because you can’t drive until your wound is healed, don’t hesitate to call on your support network.